lz118/Multi-interactive-Dual-decoder/README.md

 ## Train

 - We use VT5000-Train to train our network.
 All the datasets are available in https://github.com/lz118/RGBT-Salient-Object-Detection
-- The pretrained  model (VGG16) can be downloaded at https://pan.baidu.com/s/1GHX_-vMO9Po2s4TiDsRLGQ [nxdy]
+- The pretrained  model (VGG16) can be downloaded at https://pan.baidu.com/s/11lq3mUGRFP7TFvH9Eui14A [3513]

 ## Test